erizov/Professor/semester_12/lecture_85_quantum_networking/quantum_internet/univer.en.md

 ## Algorithm Definition

-Quantum Internet is an algorithm used to solve specific problems in computer science.
+Quantum Internet is an algorithm for solving problems in the field of computer science, which performs a sequence of operations to process data and obtain results.

 ## Technical Description

-Quantum Internet works by processing data sequentially according to specific rules and algorithms.
+### What the Algorithm Does

+Quantum Internet is an algorithm for solving problems in the field of computer science, which performs a sequence of operations to process data and obtain results.

+**Key Steps:**
+1. Data input and validation
+2. Algorithm execution
+3. Result processing and output

+**Key Data Structures:**
+- Arrays or lists for data storage
+- Variables for intermediate results
+- Control structures for flow management

 ## Application in Computer Science

-1. applying quantum internet to solve specific tasks in quantum
-2. using quantum internet in production systems for internet
-3. integrating quantum internet into data pipelines for process automation
+1. Data classification: applying the algorithm to predict object categories based on features
+2. Regression analysis: building a model to predict continuous values
+3. Clustering: grouping similar objects without prior labels

 ## Step-by-Step Scenario

 **Input Data:**
-[Specific input data for Quantum Internet]
+[Specific input data for quantum internet]

 **Step 1:** [Specific algorithm action]
 **Step 2:** [Next action]
 **Step 3:** [Continuation of processing]
+...

 **Final Result:**
 [Specific result of the algorithm's work]

 ## Self-Check Questions